dfinity/interface-spec/spec/index.md

 -   The idle cycle consumption of the canister, i.e., the number of cycles burned by the canister per day due to its compute and memory allocation and actual memory usage.

+-   Statistics regarding the query call execution of the canister, i.e., a record containing the following fields:

+    * `num_calls_total`: the total number of query and composite query methods evaluated on the canister,

+    * `num_instructions_total`: the total number of WebAssembly instructions executed during the evaluation of query and composite query methods,

+    * `request_payload_bytes_total`: the total number of query and composite query method payload bytes, and

+    * `response_payload_bytes_total`: the total number of query and composite query response payload (reply data or reject message) bytes.

 Only the controllers of the canister or the canister itself can request its status.

 ### IC method `canister_info` {#ic-canister-info}